 Most people on the CIO career path have a bachelor’s degree in information systems, computer science, or engineering.
 However, many go on to continue their education with an MBA or specialized certifications.

-Given that leadership and management is a huge aspect of day-to-day life as a CIO, incredible business acumen is also essential.
+Given that leadership and management is huge aspect of day-to-day life as a CIO, incredible business acumen is also essential.
 Whether you develop that over time by steadily moving from one position to the next, or you study the skills of great leaders, it’s an absolute must.

 CIO Salary Expectations